vaibhavverma9999/News-Category-Prediction/README.md

 Frontend is implemented using FLASK API.
 Python scripts are called using HTML and Flask API.

 Inside Python Notebook:
 This model predicts news category.
-I will use the concepts of Machine Learning.
+I used the concepts of Machine Learning and Natural Language Processing.
 I compared the performance of two algorithms in correctly classifying the category of the news.
-I used Multinomial Naive Bayes and Logistic Regression.
+I used Multinomial Naive Bayes and Logistic Regression for comparison.
 For Multinomial NB, I got accuracy of 93.86%.
 For Logistic Regression, I got accuracy of 94.01%.
 I split the dataset into 70% train dataset and 30% test dataset.

 Tools Used:
 1. Python